Team-Ludo/SCA/README.md

 INSTALATION:
 1)	Download the contents, ie. MasterConfig.txt and SCA.jar from here and place it in a folder on your pc.
 2)	Download your engine of choice.
 I suggest Stockfish which can be downloaded from: https://stockfishchess.org/download/.
 Place the engine in the same folder as the other two files.
+RENAME THE ENGINE TO: "Engine.exe"
 3)	Change the settings as described below.
 4)	Double click the SCA.jar file and read the output as it performs it work.
 5)	After it is finished you will see 2 new files.
 The first file is the _log text file that give more detail of what lines SCA considered ect.
 The second file is the PGN that you can import to Lichess as a study.